unisaurus-rex/eprotect-embeddedIframe/README.md

 ## Test error classes
 Test the behavior of the page if an error class is returned after calling ```LitlePayframeClient.getPaypageRegistrationId()```

-Entering one of the following numeric codes in the Account Number field will cause the corresponding error class to be added to the form (ie. entering '871' will cause the ```error-871``` class to be added to the form).
+Entering one of the following numeric codes in the Account Number field will cause the corresponding error class to be added to the form after clicking the 'Get Registration ID' button (ie. entering '871' will cause the ```error-871``` class to be added to the form).
 - 871
 - 872
 - 874